shaswat-dharaiya/DataQuest_Automator/README.md

 ![Bucket](./imgs/buckets.png "Bucket")

 2. The code for lambda function - - `classes/ManageS3.py`, `lambda/s3_script.py` & `lambda/s2quest.py` - gets zipped up and is uploaded to `s2quest` bucket as `lambda_files.zip`.
 ![Files](./imgs/files.png "Files")

 3. Infrastructure setup
    * Access the pre-existing user role: `automate_terraform` using `rearc-user`'s acccess key.
    * Create a lamabda function: `automate_quest` that implement 1st two steps.
    * Configure an `aws_cloudwatch_event_rule` that triggers the lambda function once every day.
+   * Files uploaded to *s1quest* can be downloaded from S3 bucket using this [page](https://s1quest.s3.amazonaws.com/index.html) or this [page](https://github.com/shaswat-dharaiya/Rearc-Quest/blob/main/scripts/index.html)
 ![Lambda1](./imgs/lambda1.png "Lambda1")

    * Access the `s2quest` bucket and attach an `SQS` queue such that when the `data.json` file from the API gets uploaded to the bucket, it triggers an entry into the queue.